atomist-skills/github-notifications-skill/README.md

 # `@atomist/lifecycle-github-skill`

-Atomist Skill to surface GitHub activity in Chat, eg Slack or Microsoft Teams
+Atomist Skill to surface GitHub activity in Chat, eg Slack or Microsoft Teams.

 ---